PaulZC/XLR8_VGA_HDMI_XB/README.md

 - Conway's Game of Life
 - slow row shifting (using video memory reads and writes)
 - fast row shifting (using the new set_row_offset function)
+- Breakout (based on the Atari game from the 1970s)

 ## Resources